-- modify the name or description of a vulnerability by clicking that item (press Enter/click elsewhere to confirm, press Escape to cancel) - remove a vulnerability, by clicking the minus-button on the right.
-The vulnerability will be removed for all current nodes as well. - add a new vulnerability, by clicking the "+ Add vulnerability" button.
-The new vulnerability will be added to all current nodes as well. - reorder the vulnerabilities, by dragging them into the desired order. - copy the checklist, so that you can paste it into a vulnerability assessment for a node. - paste the vulnerabilities of a vulnerability assessment.
+- modify the name or description of a vulnerability by clicking that item (press Enter/click elsewhere to confirm, press Escape to cancel) - modify the type between natural and malicious using the icons on the left. - remove a vulnerability, by clicking the minus-button on the right. - add a new vulnerability, by clicking the "+ Add vulnerability" button. - reorder the vulnerabilities, by dragging them into the desired order.